pedroceciliocn/pedroissoai/content/authors/admin/_index.md

 - icon: cv
   icon_pack: ai
   link: media/cv.html

 superuser: true
 title: Pedro Neto
 ---

-Pedro Neto is a student.
+Pedro Neto is a Systems Information student.

 I'm a beginner and a bit lazy but curious and committed, and I'm trying to develop myself in programming languages and data science, as well as management, economics, social sciences and statistics.